osobaudonmen/libretro-hook/README.md

 ## Downloads

-Download `libretro-hook-release-*` from the corresponding GitHub Actions workflow run page.
+Download the archive from the repository's GitHub Releases page.

 ## Installation